About the Program

 Pasadena Water and Power sends "Home Energy Reports" to about 40,000 residential electric customer households selected at random as part of a program aimed at reducing home energy use.

 The bi-monthly reports provide insightful, easy-to-understand information on personal and comparative household energy use, giving customers the power of knowledge to make their homes more energy and cost efficient.
 (See sample reports below.)
 Along with progress charts and personalized tips, Home Energy Reports show customers how their energy use compares to their "neighbors," an anonymous group of about 100 similarly sized homes in their area.
 Research has shown that this kind of comparative data is interesting and meaningful to people.
 When coupled with energy-saving tips, it's an effective way to motivate customers to make smart changes in their home energy use.
-Aside from these reports, PWP also helps all its customers save energy through tips and tools on the web and through energy efficiency rebate programs.
+Aside from these reports, PWP also helps all of its residential customers save energy through tips and tools on the web and through energy efficiency rebate programs.